-Will the euro, which has been weakening against the Oceania currencies, show signs of recovery?
+Will the euro, which has been weakening against the Oceania currencies, recover?
 All eyes are on its resilience.

 17.02.2026